sagemath/sagewiki_to_gh-2022-10-10/padicSageDays/Projects/Factoring.md

 === Description ===

-Implement a native Sage algorithm for local field factorization.
+Implement a native Sage algorithm for local field polynomial factorization.
 For more detail, see [[http://wiki.sagemath.org/padics/PolynomialFactoring]].

 === Current Progress ===